-It is with immense pleasure that I announce the launch of two exciting new phases of the Rameau Project taking place in 2020 and beyond: performances of the original version of Castor et Pollux (1737) and the writing of a much-needed guidebook on performing Rameau’s operas.
+It is with immense pleasure that I announce two exciting new phases of the Rameau Project taking place in 2021 and beyond: performances of the original version of Castor et Pollux (1737) and the writing of a much-needed guidebook on performing Rameau’s operas.
 These are made possible by a significant donation from Mrs Aline Foriel-Destezet, whose generous help has been an essential part of the Rameau Project’s many activities since 2014.
 Everyone at the Rameau Project extends our heartfelt thanks to Mrs Foriel-Destezet for her continued support and encouragement.

 Rameau’s Rising Stars: performing Castor et Pollux